Table of Contents

 Single Manned Operation

-This unit is easily manned by one person to be affixed to the roof of a car, it is lightweight to move and straightforward to use with minimal training required.
+This unit is easily manned by one person and is affixed to the roof of a car.
+It is lightweight to move and straightforward to use with minimal training required.

 Time Efficient

-Vital in post-storm management, accurate and high-quality data is captured the first time.
+Accurate and high-quality data is captured the first time, which is vital in post-storm management.
 This ensures no need for repeated visits to sites, wasting valuable time.

 Streamlined Service